forestdb/forestdb.org/models/lxz-chinese-scope.md

       Two cats cannot finish ten fish.

-Unlike adults, children’s quantify denoting reading is not restricted to presence of modal or belief-contexts.
+Unlike adults, children’s quantity denoting reading is not restricted to presence of modal or belief-contexts.
 Chinese-speaking children prefer quantity denoting interpretation.

-Secondly, Huang (1988) suggests that a meta-linguistic reading is prohibited when negative morphome forms an immediate constituent with verb head.
+Secondly, Huang (1988) suggests that a meta-linguistic reading is prohibited when the negative morpheme forms an immediate constituent with verb head.
 Comparing *(4)* and *(5)*, the meta-linguistic reading is prohibited in *(4)* but not in *(5)*.
 As a result, *(4)* only has one reading where there are precisely two rabbits that were not fed. *(5)* allows a pragmatic reading where the number of rabbits I did not feed was less than two.
 It is felicitous to continue *(5)* with 'I just fed one of them', but not for *(4)*.
-It is possible that children process the stimuli in Su (2008) as if the auxilary was deleted, so the *(5)* would receive similar readings as *(4)*.
+It is possible that children process the stimuli in Su (2008) as if the auxiliary was deleted, so the *(5)* would receive similar readings as *(4)*.

 *(4)* Wo mei wei     liangzhi        tuzi.